uynitsuj/uynitsuj.github.io/_posts/2020-08-06-what-an-incoming-umich-freshman-is-doing-to-stay-sharp-during-quarantine.md

 ### The Kinematics Conspiracy

-Forward and inverse kinematics, simply put, are the mathematical processes of converting between the joint space and the cartesian coordinate space, or vice versa.
+Forward and inverse kinematics, simply put, are the mathematical processes of converting between the joint angle space (theta1, theta2, theta3, ...) and the cartesian coordinate space (x,y,z,p,r,y) relative to the grounded base frame origin, or vice versa.

 ![FKIK]({{ site.url }}/img/Post3/02_forward_and_inverse_kinematics.jpg){:height="45%" width="45%"}

-This allows us to determine a robot's kinematic chain, such as a robot manipulator or animation character's skeleton, in a given position and orientation relative to the start of the chain, and is necessary for all things involving robotic linkages.
+This allows us to determine a robot's kinematic chain, such as a robot manipulator or animation character's skeleton, in a given position and orientation relative to the start of the chain, and is necessary for pretty much all things involving robotic linkages.

 ![snek]({{ site.url }}/img/Post3/teslasnake.gif)